eleapttn/AI-Notebooks-OVHcloud-Hugging-Face-sentiment-analysis-twitter/README.md

-# TUTORIAL: Sentiment analysis on Tweets using Hugging Face
+# Create a notebook for sentiment analysis on Tweets using Hugging Face with AI Notebooks (OVHcloud)

 The aim of this tutorial is to use NLP to analyse sentiments on Tweets.